hargunoberoi/neogpt/notes.md

 I also need to delete the old model weights because it is consuming too much space.

 I don't know where all the wandb code is because I remember being able to delete through wandb data quite easily (runs and artififacts) but for the next experiment, I don't think I'd need any of it.

+[2025-06-19 13:52:56]

+One new thing that I did but did not put down my thoughts are as follows:

+I tried the Andrej code and it worked (obviously)

+But contrary to my belief, the issue was not with how I was loading the data.
+(I thought that I didn't get enough speed because DataLoaderLite was much faster), but in reality, all the missing speed was because of not using the right precision for the model weights.

+One thing still remains.
+Am I confusing the model by give each gpu a different shard of data?

+I have super speed now.
+I need to test this out.
+But before that:

+- Remove wandb model weights tracking
+- Figure out the logging library for good
+- Test out with new code

+I think I can do this.
+Obviously the end goal is that I want my own version of gpt2 that works, and then I can experiment with it to become the King of Punjab (or whatever)

+I think I can do this.

+[2025-06-19 15:21:20]

+I've decided against logging too.
+It's something i can master later.

+For now, let's remove the wandb weight saving and focus on running this and seeing if things are working or not.

+The other test would be to do it with dataloaderlite and test it as well.